Gender gaps in Higher Education enrollment: analysis from a public university in Ecuador

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-The publishing house “Universo Sur”, of the University of Cienfuegos, publishes the content of the Conrado Journal under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License.
+"Universo Sur", the publishing house of the University of Cienfuegos, publishes the Conrado Journal under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).